Quick Recap

 When installing a CO detector near a gas appliance or fireplace, affix it within 10 feet of the appliance, but never right next to it, as this will cause it to trigger whenever there is combustion in your appliance.

-Where NOT to Install Carbon Monoxide Alarms
+Where Not to Place Carbon Monoxide Alarms

 Never install your carbon monoxide detector inside a bathroom or kitchen.
 These areas have high humidity and temperature fluctuations that can cause false alarms.
 However, if you have a gas-powered stove, install a detector in the room next to the kitchen.